What is Social Liberalism?

 Understanding Social Liberalism

 Social liberalism is the ideology of collective liberties and rights that favors social welfare and justice.
 It comes in a political and economic form.
 It is one of two dominate types of liberalism (the other being its predecessor classical liberalism).

 Social liberalism is considered a socially left wing ideology (despite its mixed nature).
-It generally comes in populist and elitist forms that differ in their positions on to what extent to government should be used to ensure social justice.
+It generally comes in populist and elitist forms that can differ in their positions on how government should be used to ensure social justice.

 At an extreme, social liberalism can, given the above, become puritanical and authoritative with its use of collective power (as we can see in prohibition for example.)
 Its focus on social progress puts in direct odds with its antithesis social conservatism on most, but not all, issues (after-all social conservatism also has a mixed nature as well, and can itself become puritanical and authoritative).

 TIP: In America when we say “liberal” we mean social liberal.
 In other countries “liberal” means classical liberal (for example in the U.K. the Labour party is like the U.S. Democrats and is called a “social liberal” party while the liberal Democrats of the U.K. are classical liberals).
 The fundamentals of the terms never change, but their meaning differs in common language by nation.
 If one says American liberalism, they are talking about social liberalism like the U.K. Labour party (er, um, mashed-up with neoliberalism… like the Labour party).

 Social Liberalism in the Political and Economic Forms